apache/www-site/content/security/committers.md

 17. The project team updates the project's security pages.

-18. Add the link to the public announcement on the mailinglist as a 'reference' of type `CONFIRM` in the CVE.
+18. Add the link to the public announcement on the mailinglist as a 'reference' in the CVE.
     This notifies the security team, which will submit the information to the CVE project.

 19. If the project repository is in Subversion, add the CVE ID to the log for the commit that applied the fix.
 Do **not** try to do this if your project uses a Git repository, as editing a pushed commit causes all sorts of problems.